wellsaid-labs/tts-evaluation/docs/LOCAL_SETUP.md

 ## Prerequisites

-This repository only supports Python 3.6 or higher.
+This repository only supports macOS with Python 3.6 or higher.
+You'll also need [brew](https://brew.sh/), a package manager for macOS.

 ## 1. Download The Repository